Science Fiction?

 Design Iterations

-Based on these initial rough ideas, we discussed and iterated on a couple of ideas until we were both satisfied with the direction chosen.
+Based on these initial rough ideas, we discussed and iterated on a few ideas until we were both satisfied with the chosen direction.

 Ultimately, Ron liked the three figures locking arms and the yellow “sunburst.”
 I played around with this feedback.
-In the end, I chose to visually overlap the silhouettes to imply a closeness between the characters.
+Ultimately, I chose to visually overlap the silhouettes to convey a sense of closeness between the characters.
 To create the sun, I used an actual NASA solar image.
-Working this into full cover spreads in both “positive” and “negative” colors, we ultimately chose the reddish-yellow sun and, perhaps a bit ironically, the nearly black background.
+Working this into full-cover spreads in both “positive” and “negative” colors, we ultimately chose the reddish-yellow sun, and, perhaps a bit ironically, the nearly black background.

-I think the cold-blue star and white background was a very intriguing and non-conventional approach.
+I think the cold, blue star and white background were a very intriguing and unconventional approach.
 It would have made a strong cover.
-But design strength is not the only consideration; in consultation with the entire creative and publicity team, I think Ron made the best choice in going with the reddish-yellow sun.
+However, design strength is not the only consideration; in consultation with the entire creative and publicity team, Ron made the best choice in opting for the reddish-yellow sun.

 Finalizing the Cover Design